 Simple, Effective Sleep Apnea Treatment

 Sleep apnea can have significant effects on your daily life and long-term health.
 If you suffer from this condition, your breathing stops multiple times while you sleep, meaning you are never able to get the complete night’s rest your body needs.
-At Leading Dental Solutions, Drs.
-David Kaffey and Mark Weinstein offer effective, non-invasive sleep apnea treatment to our patients in Lansdale and the surrounding areas.
+At Leading Dental Solutions, Dr. David Kaffey offers effective, non-invasive sleep apnea treatment to our patients in Lansdale and the surrounding areas.
 We work with local sleep specialists and provide comfortable, customized oral appliances for non-invasive treatment.
 To learn more about sleep apnea and your treatment options, contact Leading Dental Solutions today.